bgrid-berkeley/bGridDatabaseTools/administration/backups.md

 ``0 0 * * * /home/michaelangelo/bgrid_bckup_job/pg_backup_rotated.sh``

-This line schedules the shell script to run at mid-night on every day of every month (and excludes no weekdays).
+This line schedules the shell script to run at midnight on every day of every month (and excludes no weekdays).
 It can be accessed by running `crontab -e` from michaelangelo's account on EMAC3U.